 - A renderer DOES NOT have to implement validation of the input.
 Users of Adaptive Cards must plan to validate any receieved data on their end.

 The object MUST be returned to the host app as follows:

 We do not make any promises of input validation in adaptive cards, so it's up to the receiving party to properly parse the response.
 E.g., a Input.Number could return "hello" and they need to be prepared for that.

-- A renderer MUST fire an event when an element's visibility has changed, allowing the host app to scroll the card into position.
+- A renderer SHOULD fire an event when an element's visibility has changed, allowing the host app to scroll the card into position.